 Owning a business in California comes with its fair share of risks.
 As a business owner, you should minimize and plan for these exposures, such as accounting for the possibility of client non-payment.
-What if your client defaults and can’t pay you?
+What if your client defaults but still owes you money?
 Your business could take a significant hit from not receiving payment.
 In this case, it would be helpful to have Accounts Receivable Insurance.

 Accounts Receivable Stats

 - According to the United States Census Bureau, 26% of invoices over 3 months old were written off as uncollectable.
 This increases to 70% at 6 months and 90% uncollectable at 12 months.¹

 - Research conducted by Atradius in 2019 found that, of the companies interviewed in the United States, 74% reported late payments by B2B customers.²